“A full circle has been completed and her life’s work continues. Virginia would be so very pleased.”

 —Mary Temple Blair, granddaughter of Virginia O’Hanlon

 In 1896, Dr. Philip F. O’Hanlon, a New York City police surgeon and deputy coroner, moved with his wife, Laura, and their little daughter, Virginia, into the four-story house at 115 West 95th Street.
 The following year, dismayed by the remarks of her friends at school that there was no Santa Claus, Virginia went and asked her father if what they were saying was true.
-She knew her dad would help her find the truth.
 Dr. O’Hanlon suggested that she write a letter to The New York Sun, assuring her that, “If you see it in The Sun, it’s so.”

 Below is the famous letter that Virginia wrote;

-On September 20, 1897, Francis Church, a graduate of Columbia College and well-respected veteran writer for The New York Sun newspaper, was handed Virginia’s letter by his editor, Edward P. Mitchell, and asked to write a response for the next day’s edition.
+On September 20, 1897, Francis Church, a graduate of Columbia College and well-respected veteran writer for The New York Sun newspaper, was handed Virginia’s letter by his editor and asked to write a response for the next day’s edition.
 Here is the editorial in its entirety:

 Many reasons have been given for why Francis Pharcellus Church’s answer, “Yes, Virginia, there is a Santa Claus,” has resonated so strongly with the human heart.
 This editorial has been translated into twenty languages, and also set to music.
 Perhaps it is the everlasting need to believe in something other than ourselves, as well as the eternal purpose of hope to illuminate our existence.